YushenHu0326/ProShredder/README.md

 ## Current Features (will be updated frequently...)

 - A RockSmith-like interface for recording the guitar and video simultaneously.
-- A mini audio player that can load the audio file from a destinated folder. (clearly I don't want Eagles to sue me over the copyright issue so pls find your own source lol)
+- A mini audio player that can load the audio file from a destinated folder. (clearly I don't want Eagles to sue me over the copyright issue so pls find your own source lol) The functions of raising/lowering the pitch of the audio is added so you don't have to drop your tune when playing 80's hard rock.
 - A count-in system.
+- A tablature making system that contains basic note and guitar techniques (bending, harmonics) notation, timeline synchronization with the source audio, save/load, etc..
+- A built-in simple pedal system, currently it only contains distortion effect and delay effect.

 ## Upcoming Plans

 - Hook up AI model for instruments separation.
 Currently I am thinking about using existing APIs, but clearly it is not a long-term solution.
 With that you can play with the separated backing track of your desire.
-- Manual tab-making system.
-I hope this will help people posting covers with tabs on Youtube lol.
 - Video/audio recording, multi-channel editing, basically a poor man's version of any DAW and Video Editor combined.
 - Post-processing effector chains.

 ## Further Plans

 - AI-assisted tab-making.
-- Real-time effector chains.
 - Blues improvisation mode.
 - Multi-audio channel input for people who want to sing while playing.